ScottJWalter/cacheaugmentedgeneration/README.md

 1. Replace the content of `document.txt` with your desired information.
 2. Adjust the example questions in the notebook to match your knowledge domain.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- The Mistral model is developed by [Mistral AI](https://www.mistral.ai/).
-- This implementation is based on the paper ["Don't do RAG: When cache-augmented generation is all you need for knowledge tasks"](https://arxiv.org/abs/2412.15605v1) by Chan et al.

-## Contact

-For any questions or feedback, please open an issue on this repository.